-Finance Committee which oversees all financial issues for the Trust and reports to the Board of Trustees.

-Infrastructure Committee which oversees all infrastructure issues for the Trust including Health & Safety matters; the Committee reports to the Board of Trustees.

-Audit and Risk Committee which oversees audit and risk matters for the Trust and reports to the Board of Trustees.

-Human Resources and Remuneration Committee which oversees human resources and remuneration matters for the Trust and reports to the Board of Trustees.

-Primary and Secondary Standards Committee oversee educations standards and boarding matters for the Trust and reports to the Board of Trustees.
+- Finance Committee which oversees all financial issues for the Trust and reports to the Board of Trustees. - Infrastructure Committee which oversees all infrastructure issues for the Trust including Health & Safety matters; the Committee reports to the Board of Trustees. - Audit and Risk Committee which oversees audit and risk matters for the Trust and reports to the Board of Trustees. - Human Resources and Remuneration Committee which oversees human resources and remuneration matters for the Trust and reports to the Board of Trustees. - Primary and Secondary Standards Committees oversee education matters for the Trust and reports to the Board of Trustees. - Boarding Committee was created on 1 September 2022 and oversees boarding standards for the Trust and reports to the Board of Trustees. - Local Compliance Committee was created on 1 September 2022 and oversees parent voice and school level policies for the Trust and reports to the Board of Trustees.